Import and export procedures

-Find out how to get authorised to declare goods you bring into Northern Ireland not ‘at risk’ of moving to the EU so that EU duty will not be payable on those goods
+How to declare goods you bring into Northern Ireland 'not at risk’ of moving to the EU so that EU duty will not be payable on those goods.

 Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK

 You can use custom warehousing to delay duty and VAT.
 You will only pay when your goods leave the warehouse and go into free circulation

 Check if you can apply for End-Use relief to reduce your payments when you import goods for a specific use.
 This can include repairs, maintenance or processing

 Temporary duty suspensions and tariff quotas for importing goods into the UK.